Click on the image above to watch the embedded YouTube video.

 Read through comprehensive documentation, tutorials and where to get support.

 SU Podium V2 Plus is a photo-realistic rendering plug-in for SketchUp.
 SU Podium will turn your SketchUp model into a photo-real image.
 SU Podium V2 Plus employs advanced rendering technology but sticks to it's original intention of making photo-realistic rendering for SketchUp an easy and rewarding task.
 The user interface is simply and does not require advanced knowledge of rendering techniques.

-SU Podium uses ray tracing and global illumination to create photo-realistic images.
-Although the user does not have to be aware of what technology is being used, it's important to note that you can obtain high quality images with realistic reflection and lights, quickly.
+SU Podium uses photon mapping method of raytracing and global illumination to create photo-realistic images.
+Although the user does not have to be aware of what technology is being used, it's important to note that you can obtain high quality images with realistic reflection and lighting, quickly.
 SU Podium uses multi-threading of your CPU so much of the rendering process will use all your processors (Dual/ Quad/ Eight).
 SU Podium V2 Plus also supports 64 bit as well 32 bit, Windows or Mac operating systems.
 Over 30,000 licenses have been sold.

 An essential part of creating SketchUp models is applying textures to faces.
 SU Podium can turn these plain textures into very realistic materials, quickly and intuitively via the Podium material user interface.
 Reflections, refractions, bump maps and other advanced properties can be applied to a specific SketchUp materials.
 When rendered these properties bring the model to life by reflecting light and the environment.
 You can use standard SketchUp materials as well higher resolution textures from a variety of libraries as well as Podium Browser content.